 While there are several items that are commonly scrapped for money due to their recyclable materials.
 Here are a few examples:

 - Old or broken electronics like computers, laptops, hard drives, televisions, etc.

 - Burnt electric wire.

-- Old dishwashers, refrigerators, water heaters, dryers, etc.
+- Large household appliances, such as refrigerators, washing machines, water heaters, dryers, or air conditioners, etc.

 - Car parts.

 - PC Boards

 Not all things pass up for sale in the scrap yard, some are more valuable than others hence they are best to be scraped for money.
 Like I mentioned earlier, nothing goes to waste, but some metals occupy top positions than others.
 These metals include;